barrgithub/barrgithub/README.md

 feel free to reach out, i would love to collaborate / learn more about what you are working on.
 - my email is barr@bu.edu :)
-- also check out my website barrettemmawalsh.com
+- also check out my website barr.press